Leverage your BBA to specialize in accounting, analytics, or marketing

 Employment opportunities

-The HBBA program will prepare graduates for entry level positions and some graduates may be well poised for management roles in varied organization based on their work-integrated learning and applied learning projects.
+The HBBA program will prepare graduates for entry level positions and some graduates may be well poised for management roles in varied organizations based on their work-integrated learning and applied learning projects.
 Potential employment opportunities include:

 • Financial Managers